 YAPPY HOUR: In addition to the regular shelter hours, the public is invited to come view the cards and their creators, spend time with the animals and "fall in love" during a special Yappy Hour where drinks and cookies will be served to human guests, soft love songs will be playing, the shelter animals will receive special Valentine's goodies, and awards will be announced for the best Valentine's cards.

 Justin Rudd and the Miss Long Beach and Miss Southern California Cities titleholders will also be hosting the event and contest.
 The Yappy Hour will surely allow visitors time to find a 4-legged sweetheart to love.

 Regular hours for the shelter are Wed. thru Fri.
 10 AM to 5:30 PM and Sat. thru Sun. from 10 AM to 4 PM The shelter is closed Mon. and Tues.

 Direct any questions to Justin@JustinRudd.com.
 Visit the shelter online at http://longbeach.gov/acs

 Enter the Haute Dog Poetry Contest following the "30-Minute Beach Cleanup" Sat., March 19, 2022

 To participate in the monthly 30-Minute Beach Cleanup and the 10th year of the Haute Dog Poetry Contest, arrive 9:35 - 10 AM.
 Win one or more of out $20 bills!
 Dogs are welcome to attend.

 - poetry does not have to be memorized

-- poems must be two minutes or less
+- poems must be one minute or less

 - no props; dogs welcome